samvera/hyrax/documentation/developing-your-hyrax-based-app.md

 ```
 # If you don't already have Rails at your disposal...
-gem install rails -v 6.1.7.6
+gem install rails -v 6.1.7.7
 ```

 ### JavaScript runtime

 Rails requires that you have a JavaScript runtime installed (e.g. nodejs or rubyracer).
 Either install nodejs or uncomment the `rubyracer` line in your Gemfile and run `bundle install` before running Hyrax's install generator.

-NOTE: [nodejs](https://nodejs.org/en/) is preinstalled on most Mac computers and doesn't require a gem.
+**NOTE:** [nodejs](https://nodejs.org/en/) is preinstalled on most Mac computers and doesn't require a gem.
 To test if nodejs is already installed, execute `node -v` in the terminal and the version of nodejs will be displayed if it is installed.

 ## Creating a Hyrax-based app

-NOTE: The steps need to be done in order to create a new Hyrax based app.
+Create a new Hyrax-based application by following these steps in order.

+**NOTE:** Starting with Hyrax v5, the generated application will use [Valkyrie](https://github.com/samvera/valkyrie) for repository persistence.
+Use of [ActiveFedora](https://github.com/samvera/active_fedora) (instead of Valkyrie) is deprecated, but it should still be possible to reconfigure the generated application to use it.

 ### Development Prerequisites